infinum/qa-handbook/Tools/Using TryOutApps.md

 > *He who thinks a tool can solve all problems, has a new problem.*

-## Installing a build from Tryoutapps
+## Installing a build from TryOutApps

-### Logged in with Infinum ID
+### Logged in to TryOutApps

 1. Navigate to [Tryoutapps](https://infinum.tryoutapps.com/) - ***You need to be logged in with your account***
 1. Open up the QR scanner on your phone (on iOS 11 and up, it is built into the Camera app)
 1. Scan the QR code
 1. Install the build

-### Public links to Tryoutapps
+### Not logged in to TryOutApps

-The project in Tryoutapps has to be set to **“Public”**.
-If it is not, the developers should create a new repository that will be made public.
+The project in TryOutApps has to be set to **“Public”**.
+If it is not, the developers should create a new project that will be made public.

- - This should be checked with the client, in case the client does not wish the project to be made public A separate build environment should be created, that will be sent via email or other means.
-For example, if the dev team works on a Staging build, the client or others should receive a Development, UAT or other environment builds
+- This should be checked with the client, in case the client does not wish the project to be made public, a separate build environment should be created that will be sent via email or other means.
+For example, if the dev team works on a Staging build, the client or others should receive a Development, UAT or other environment builds.
-How to install an app from Tryoutapps

 ### Basic steps for iOS and Android

 * Click on the link that you received on your laptop or PC

-If you see **“You are not allowed to visit this page”** at the top of the screen, the project is set to private, and you should contact the person that sent you the URL
+If you see **“You are not allowed to visit this page”** at the top of the screen, the project is set to private, and you should contact the person that sent you the URL.

 * Take an Android or iOS device (depending on the version of the app in the link) and scan the QR code that is shown on the page.